 Ease of Use

 Being based on Agile methodologies, CoSchedule has a very streamlined and intuitive design.
 Its tools have a modern look, and the visuals are comprehensive.

-Navigation is also a breeze, thanks to the large number of CoSchedule integrations with highly-relevant and frequented apps.
+Navigation is also a breeze, thanks to a large number of CoSchedule integrations with highly relevant and frequented apps.
 Plus, you can access all features in a few clicks, and the interface is clutter-free and clear.

 Now, when it comes to the official website, things are not entirely perfect.
 For instance, pop-up windows with promotional content appear on the screen blocking the view every few minutes.